 So, what are the best books for songwriters?
 There are classics like Writing Better Lyrics which offer practical advice on how to improve your song lyrics and newer books like The Art of Songwriting that teaches you how to think like a songwriter.

 Songwriting is as much about the mindset as it is about writing.
-Reading is important for strengthening your writing abilities, developing your mind and your imagination.
+Reading songwriting books is important for strengthening your writing abilities, developing your mind and your imagination.
 It also lowers stress and improves your memory, so there are plenty of reasons to check out the books listed below.

 The best books on songwriting

 These books all bring something different in terms of songwriting, from practical step-by-step instructions and advice from famous and respected songwriters to pitfalls you should try to avoid.
 Below we’ve listed a selection of what we believe to be the best songwriting books that you simply must read, no matter where you are right now in your songwriting career.

-Songwriting books for beginners
+Best songwriting books for beginners

 #1 Writing Better Lyrics by Pat Pattison